-PhotoStructure’s UI is designed to work on both mobile and desktop browsers.
+PhotoStructure’s UI is web-based, and designed to work well with both mobile and desktop browsers.

 PhotoStructure’s web service defaults to only being accessible to the computer running PhotoStructure.
 This prevents other computers on your local area network, or “LAN,” from viewing your library.

 Note that the following instructions are intended for advanced users.